 Our Analysis and Test Results

-This bag has few bells and whistles, which we like!
-The high-quality materials and streamlined design are a simple, weight saving feature.
+This bag has very limited bells and whistles, which we like.
+The high-quality materials and streamlined design are a simple, weight-saving feature.
 We do wish it had a small stash pocket for those essentials like a headlamp or earplugs we want during the night.
 We also noticed that the zipper is not particularly high-quality and prefer ones with anti-snag pulls.

 — Jessica Haist

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More